bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 that allow easy switching from one completion kind to another](https://bluz71.github.io/2017/06/14/a-few-vim-tmux-mappings.html#insert-mode-completion-mappings).

-:star: I augment LSC with the [VimCompletesMe](https://github.com/ajh17/VimCompletesMe) plugin since I like using the **TAB** key to scroll through completion candidates, among other benefits of that plugin.
+:nut_and_bolt: I augment LSC with the [VimCompletesMe](https://github.com/ajh17/VimCompletesMe) plugin since I like using the **TAB** key to scroll through completion candidates, among other benefits of that plugin.